rsclip/rs_compiler_guide/guide/src/introduction.md

 I am quite a beginner in both Rust and Compiler Development, so the code may be messy and very badly/inefficiently implemented.
 Either way, it can be a great starting point!

+I'll link resources frequently throughout the guide, and I'll also provide a list of resources at the end.
+They will be at the bottom of each (sub)section.

 Not all code covered will be included in the guide, but the final code will be available in the final GitHub repository at the bottom.
 ## Goals of the Guide
 Learning how to develop a compiler is ridiculously confusing with a high barrier-to-entry and no solid guide on how to make one.
 Thus, this guide will: